-In the wake of the Newtown tragedy and other high-profile shootings, opposing viewpoints on firearms have hardened into “battle lines” of debate.
+In the wake of high-profile shootings and recent waves of student activism, opposing viewpoints on firearms have hardened into “battle lines” of debate.

 Select client list